A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

-Figure~\ref{fig:vsets4} shows representative level sets of variance.
-Very different distributions can lie on the same level set if they spread mass across outcomes in such a way that overall difference from the mean is preserved.
-The levels sets are stretched along directions where mass is distributed more evenly across outcomes, and compressed along directions where the distribution becomes increasingly dominated by an outlier value.
+Figure~\ref{fig:vsets4} shows representative level sets of variance on the 3-simplex.
+Very different distributions can lie on the same level set if they spread mass across outcomes in such a way that the overall difference from the mean is preserved.
+Thus, the level sets are stretched along directions where mass is distributed more evenly across outcomes, and compressed along directions where the distribution becomes increasingly dominated by an outlier value.